-object_file str or ObjectFileRef: a path to the object file or a object file instance.
+- object_file str or ObjectFileRef: a path to the object file or a object file instance.
 Object file instance is not usable after this call.

+set_object_cache(notify_func=None, getbuffer_func=None)
-- set_object_cache (notify_func=None, getbuffer_func=None) - Set the object cache callbacks for this engine. - notify_func, if given, is called whenever the engine has finished compiling a module.
-It is passed the (module, buffer) arguments: - module is a ModuleRef instance. - buffer is a bytes object of the code generated for the module.

-The return value is ignored.
+Set the object cache callbacks for this engine.

+- notify_func, if given, is called whenever the engine has finished compiling a module.
+It is passed the (module, buffer) arguments: - module is a ModuleRef instance. - buffer is a bytes object of the code generated for the module. - The return value is ignored. - getbuffer_func, if given, is called before the engine starts compiling a module.
+It is passed an argument, module, a ModuleRef instance of the module being compiled. - It can return None, in which case the module is compiled normally.

-- getbuffer_func, if given, is called before the engine starts compiling a module.
-It is passed an argument, module, a ModuleRef instance of the module being compiled. - It can return None, in which case the module is compiled normally. - It can return a bytes object of native code for the module, which bypasses compilation entirely.
+- It can return a bytes object of native code for the module, which bypasses compilation entirely. - target_data - The TargetData used by the execution engine.